Hit enter after type your search item

 A simple example of GROUP BY clause

-The first query simply displays the complete table data and the second query uses the GROUP BY SQL query for getting the sum of salary paid to each employee:
+The first query simply displays the complete table data and the second query uses the SQL GROUP BY query to get the sum of salary paid to each employee:

 Query: